 Wise felt differently about cover crop usage.
-“I just struggle with the cost of planting cover crops knowing that we’re not getting the rain right now,” he said.
-“We believe in native cover.
-The root systems of the weeds can even help with water penetration sometimes.”
+“I struggle with the sense of the cost [of planting cover crops] knowing we’re not going to get the rain,” he said.
+“We’re reliant right now on native cover crops.”

 Feeding the crop with a soil fertility program is another challenge.
 Sperry and Wise both expressed difficulties implementing a fertility program in their organic operations.

 “These particularly nitrogen-based organic fertilizers are really expensive,” Sperry said.
 “It’s been a big learning curve on how to get that nutrition and do it in a good budget.
 If you’re coming from conventional into organic, really it’s having a different mindset and the timing can be a little different.”